 Mutation of the electronic quantum genome by approximation effects

-Mutation of the electronic quantum genome by approximation effectsPromotor(en): K. Lejaeghere /17MAT02 / Computational material research on the nanoscale
+Mutation of the electronic quantum genome by approximation effectsPromotor(en): K. Lejaeghere /17MAT02 / Solid-state physics

 We are uniquely defined by our genome.
 Depending on the presence of different genes, it determines how we look and how we act.
 In the same way, materials are characterized by their electronic structure.
 The position of the electronic energy bands provide a unique identification of a crystalline material, and as these bands change, so do the properties of the material.
 A recent article describes how this electronic genome can be translated into an interpretable sequence .
 This can either be done in a symmetry-dependent way, by discretizing the material's band structure at several high-symmetry point in reciprocal space, or in a way independent of the crystal symmetry, by immediately discretizing the electronic density of states.
 The resulting sequence makes it possible to compare very different materials, and a close agreement in the electronic genome is expected to lead to very similar properties of another nature as well (e.g. similar mechanical properties, similar magnetic properties, ...).